cgeneske/CyberArkEPMLCDLifecycle/README.md

 You must populate all three fields:

-- The value for field `"Internet or network address"` should be populated with the ID/label that will be assigned to the `$PAMTargetCred` or `$EPMTargetCred` script variables respectively (See the [Assigning Script Variables](#assigning-script-variables) section below).
+- The value for field `"Internet or network address"` should be populated with the ID/label that will be assigned to the `$PAMCredTarget` or `$EPMCredTarget` script variables respectively (See the [Assigning Script Variables](#assigning-script-variables) section below).

 - The value for field `"User name"` should contain the actual API credential's Username value